 Editor:

-Illustration featuring a truck for Best Cars & Trucks feature
+Illustration of a car for Money's Best Cars of 2025

 Today’s trucks come in all sizes and even propulsion systems.
-From full-size gas-guzzlers to compact pickups to brand new battery-electric models, we tested every pickup model on the market to determine which ones are most worth the money.
+From full-size gas-guzzlers to compact pickups to brand new electric models, we drove every pickup model on the market to determine which ones best meet your needs, including offering the best bang for your buck.

-Though some pickup trucks are downsizing and some are parting with their gas engines, the class as a whole is becoming more capable and comfortable.
+Pickup trucks are no longer the bare-bones, limited workhorses of old.
+Though some models are downsizing and some are parting with their gas engines, the class as a whole is becoming more capable and comfortable.

-Using a step-by-step methodology, we evaluated the most promising pickups for the attributes that we think matter — including value for money, safety, fuel economy or battery range and performance.
-Some are old standbys and some are relatively new entrants.
+Using a step-by-step methodology, we evaluated the most promising pickups for the attributes that we think matter — including safety, fuel economy or battery range and performance.
+Some of our picks are old standbys while others are relative newcomers.
 Below are our five top choices, with explanations on how each stands out from the pack.

-(If you’re interested in a broader look at the new vehicle marketplace, check out our full list of the Best Cars & Trucks of 2024.)
+(If you’re interested in a broader look at the new vehicle marketplace, check out our full list of the Best Cars of 2025.)

 Best Overall: Ford F-150